English Premier League Chelsea | Suspicious transfers in the English Premier League spark controversy in England: – Mockery

 For its part, the Daily Mail reported that the English Premier League will conduct a careful review of all transfers this summer, to ensure that no attempts are made to exploit loopholes in the regulations.

-See also - Completely mentally unavailable - VG
+See also - If we lose, we're totally out - VG

 The PFA should also be concerned that current regulations may encourage clubs to find “creative solutions” in the pursuit of revenue and that this will ultimately affect the players more than anything else.